raspberrypilearning/code-a-carol/en/step_6.md

 ![Partridge](images/partridge.png)

 In case you are wondering, these symbols are all **rests** of different durations and just mean no notes are being played.
-You can ignore them.
+You can ignore them when you are coding the melody.

 ![Rests](images/rests.png)